Last reviewed on 22nd April 2022

 So, why would you want to switch to a repayment mortgage?
 Well, some landlords choose to have their investment properties on repayment mortgages rather than interest only.
 Although you won’t generate as much profit from your rental income, you’ll own your investment property outright once your mortgage term comes to an end.

-This can be useful for an income in your later years and in retirement.
+This income can be useful in your later years and in retirement.
 Furthermore, you may be able to benefit from any capital gains made over the years.
 You also won’t need a repayment vehicle or need to sell the property once your interest-only mortgage ends.

 You may have also lost faith in your repayment vehicle or you simply think your property won’t sell for a profit at the end of your term.
 Both are valid reasons for wanting to change to a repayment mortgage.